ado-san/gatsby-starter-netlify-cms/src/pages/index.md

 heading: 'Building Fast, Elegant & Secure Websites'
 subheading: We use latest technology and make it easy for anybody !
 mainpitch:
-  title: Why choose us
+  title: Why choose us ?
   description: >-
     AD Ventures has a wide tech experience building websites, apps and digital strategies to serve its clients.

-    From single entrepreneur to large companies, going through all startups sizes, we analyze the needs and provide the right tech solutions at the right time.
+    From single entrepreneurs to large companies, going through all startups sizes, we analyze the needs and provide the right tech solutions at the right time.
 description: >-